A Mechanic Explains How To Get Better Gas Mileage

 No matter how high or low gas prices are, there is no reason you shouldn’t be using less gas and saving more money.
 A mechanic explains how to tame your gas guzzler for bigger savings.

-Every vehicle owner, no matter which model they own, desires improved gas mileage during short hops to the store, or driving extended distances for holidays and vacations.
+Every gas-powered vehicle owner, no matter which model they own, desires improved gas mileage during short hops to the store, or driving extended distances for holidays and vacations.
 It’s called bang for the buck, and sometimes we can feel like we’ve been shooting blanks.

-Even the owners of compact foreign make cars are complaining and feeling the crunch.
 Here are some tips and tricks to help combat unnecessary fuel loss and costs.

 Vehicle Preparation